HIST 502: Applied Historical Research – Spring 2015

 - Class participation: 10%

-- Grant proposal to fund app development: 20%
+- Major grant proposal to fund digital public history project: 20%

 At the end of the course, I enter letter grades into Blackboard, and Blackboard converts letter grades into percentages (so, for example, a student who received a B- on every assignment would end the course with a final percentage of 81%).
 Students with the following cumulative percentages will receive the associated final course grades: